nais/doc/docs/persistence/README.md

 | [InfluxDB](#influxdb)           | Time Series | ⚠️              | All         | Yes    |
 | [IBM MQ](#ibm-mq)               | Message     | ⚠️              | All         | Yes*   |

-\* Data is highly aviailable and fault tolerent but not backed up if deleted by mistake.
+\* Data is highly available and fault-tolerant but not backed up if deleted by mistake.

 ## Kafka